rsalmond/hello-compose/README.md

 # Hello Compose

 A very elaborate hello world app embedded in a robust docker development environment.
+Detailed instructions on how to use it [in this blog post](https://rob.salmond.ca/developing-in-docker/).

 # Setup